Hurricanes drain US gasoline supplies

 The storm left supplies tight ahead of a gasoline demand spike across Florida and the southeast for evacuations ahead of Hurricane Irma's 10 September landfall.

-US Gulf coast crude throughputs fell by 5.1pc from the previous week to 5.7mn b/d, the region's lowest level since September 2008.
+US Gulf coast crude throughputs fell by 5.1pc from the previous week to 5.7mn b/d, the region's lowest level since September 2008, when 14 refineries shut to prepare for Hurricane Ike.
 US refiners have cut rates by 3.6mn b/d — more than the west coast and Rocky mountain refining regions combined — since setting a record 17.8mn b/d just ahead of Harvey's arrival in Texas.

 But US Gulf coast gasoline production was coming back online.
 The region reported a 33.9pc increase in gasoline output, to 1.9mn b/d, in the largest weekly rise of gasoline production since September 2008.